99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 can force encryption with bucket policy

+A process replaces an existing object and immediately tries to read it.
+Amazon S3 always returns the latest version of the object
+If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent

-x-amz-server-side-encryption, value="AES256" header to request server-side encryption with S3 Managed keys.
+x-amz-server-side-encryption, value="AES256" header to request server-side encryption with S3 Managed keys.!!
 value="aws:kms" with KMS keys.
 x-amz-server-side​-encryption​-customer-algorithm, x-amz-server-side-encryption-customer-key and x-amz-server-side-encryption-customer-key-MD5 headers.
 Headers for Customer managed keys.